Telomeres and Telomerase Deficiency

 Telomere disorders are caused by extremely short telomeres.
 When telomeres become extremely short, cells can no longer divide effectively.
 An inherited mutation in the gene that produces the telomere lengthening enzyme called telomerase disables the enzyme and causes telomeres to shorten at a faster rate.

-RepeatDx’s Flow-FISH procedure has been shown to be a valuable screening test for inherited telomere maintenance deficiencies.
-This interest is driven by several recent peer-reviewed scientific publications showing that telomere length analysis measured by Flow-FISH can be used to identify individuals with various forms of inherited telomerase deficiency and to distinguish carriers of mutations in telomerase genes and in genes encoding telomere binding proteins from individuals without such abnormalities.
-More information on RepeatDx and our Flow-Fish technology can be found in the FAQ section.
+The RepeatDx® procedure has been shown to be a valuable screening test for inherited telomere maintenance deficiencies.
+Several recent peer-reviewed scientific publications show that telomere length analysis with Flow FISH can be used to identify individuals with various forms of inherited telomerase deficiency and carriers of mutations in telomerase genes or in genes encoding telomere binding proteins.
+More information on RepeatDx and our Flow FISH technology can be found in the FAQ section.

-A guideline for the diagnosis and management of Dyskeratosis Congenita and Telomere Biology Disorders and edited by Drs.
-Sharon A. Savage and Elizabeth F.Cook can be found on the DC Outreach website.
+A guideline for the diagnosis and management of Dyskeratosis Congenita and Telomere Biology Disorders, edited by Drs.
+Sharon A. Savage and Elizabeth F.Cook, can be found on the Team Telomere website.

 Bone Marrow Donors Screening

-For patients and families wanting more information on telomere biology disorders, visit the Dyskeratosis Congenita Outreach website.
+For patients and families wanting more information on telomere biology disorders, visit the Team Telomere website.